CS-W4121/cs-w4121.github.io/homeworks/WrittenHW1.md

 # Question 13

-Consider a database with objects X and Y and assume that there are two transactions T1 and T2.
-T1 first reads X and Y and then writes object Y. T2 reads objects X and Y and then writes objects X and Y.
+Consider a database with objects A and B and assume that there are two transactions T1 and T2.
+Below, R is for read, W is for write and Commit is for committing the transaction.

 a.